-The School Library Studies program offers an online master's degree for those who wish to become teacher librarians and qualify for the K-12 teacher librarian endorsement in Iowa.
+The School Library Studies program offers an online master's degree for those who wish to become K-12 teacher librarians and/or qualify for one or more of the Iowa teacher librarian endorsements.

 The program is delivered online and establishes for our students a network of colleagues throughout the state.
 Mentored by faculty with K-12 teaching experience, students find a K-12 connection infused throughout all courses and progress as a cohort of educators teaching in a variety of levels and settings.